 Today, the Sam Bell Maxey House has more than 10,000 artifacts.
 Visitors to the house hear stories about the families while viewing the actual objects owned, used, and created by the Maxeys and Longs.
-A number of the site’s signature pieces were recently conserved, including the painting “Rebecca at the Well,” a 19th-century hand-painted fan, and two swords.
+The home's newly restored interiors showcase original family furnishings, clothing, and letters.

 The site is accessible by self-guided tours, which are available at any time during operating hours, and by guided house tours, which are given every hour on the hour and typically last 45 minutes to one hour.
 The last guided tour is given at 3 p.m.

 In addition to the house tour, visitors are free to walk the grounds at their own leisure where they can view the formal Victorian garden, a rose garden planted in honor of Marilda Maxey’s love of gardening and roses, and a number of crape myrtle trees.
 Marilda Maxey brought the first crape myrtle trees to Paris when the Maxeys moved to Texas from Kentucky.

 For group tours consisting of 10 or more people, reservations are required at least two weeks in advance of the tour date.
 Group tours can accommodate up to 30 people per hour.